mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_gbr.rst

 \*.gbr
 ======

-The Gimp brush format.
+The GIMP brush format.
 Krita can open, save and use these files as :ref:`predefined brushes <predefined_brush_tip>`.

 There's three things that you can decide upon when exporting a ``*.gbr``: